 Hillwalking The Dingle Way

 Situated in the southwest of Ireland, the tour starts in the capital of Kerry, Tralee town.
-It is one of the 30 long-distance walking trails and one of the best ireland hiking tour in Ireland.
+It is one of the 30 long-distance walking trails and one of the best hiking trails in Ireland.
 On average, it would take an adult to walk the trail 8-9 days as the trail is 179km.
 The Dingle way is popular as it has so many different landscapes.
 It doesn’t take long before you see a massive change in scenery.
 The walking tour follows mountain trails, green roads, old tracks, and often the foothills of the mountains.
 The Dingle Way is the gateway to the Dingle Peninsula.

 Walking the Kerry Way

 The Kerry way is a fantastic scenic long-distance walking trail in county Kerry.
 The walk is approximately 215km long and takes, on average, between 6 to 12 days to complete.
 The walk starts in Killarney, with stunning lakes, hidden valleys, panoramic ocean views, mountain backdrops, and so much more.
 Many towns pass through on the Kerry way route.
 Some include Kenmare, Glenbeigh, Waterville, and so many more.
 This is an excellent walking tour as it caters for all interests.

 Hiking the Wicklow Way

 Wicklow lies off the south of Dublin and is often nicknamed the garden of Ireland.
 The Wicklow Way is one of Ireland’s oldest way-marked long-distance hill walk tours, and most of it runs through the Wicklow Mountains National Park.
 At a distance of 127km, and ascends some 3,200 meters along its entire journey.
 Walking the entire Wicklow Way can take a few days or a week.
 It features beautiful scenery and some truly remote upland areas.
 These include fast-flowing mountain streams, farmland, forests, mountains, and steep-sided glacial valleys.
 Many wild animals call Wicklow home, including the fox, rabbit, deer, goat, hare, badger, and red squirrel.
 Throughout the uplands, many different tree types can be seen, such as chestnut, beech, oak, larch, and many more.

 Hiking the Glens of Antrim and Causeway Coast